FINTRAC examinations: your responsibilities and what you can expect from FINTRAC

 Penalties for non-compliance

-Non-compliance with Parts 1 and 1.1 of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act may result in criminal or administrative monetary penalties.
+Non-compliance with Part 1 and 1.1 of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act may result in criminal or administrative monetary penalties.
 For more information on penalties, you can also consult the Penalties for non-compliance page.

 For more information